pavan-kumar-arepu/RAG/README.md

 ## Notes

 - The repository contains both index artifacts and code to reproduce them.
 Follow the Exposure & Execution Steps to rebuild indexes and rerun evaluations.

-## Next steps I can do for you

-- Export the Mermaid diagram as PNG/SVG for slide use.
-- Produce a one-page slide-ready summary highlighting strengths and weaknesses.

----

-If you'd like changes to the diagram layout, color scheme, or want a PNG export, tell me which format and I'll generate it.